nus-cs2103-AY2324S1/tp/docs/UserGuide.md

    * `find Alex`: Lists all employees with the keyword `Alex`.

-   * `delete 3` : Deletes the 3rd employee shown in the current list.
+   * `delete EID1234-5678` : Deletes the employee with employee id EID1234-5678 shown in the list.

+   * `sort by/Salary`: Sorts the employees by their salaries in ascending order.
+   *
    * `clear` : Deletes all employees.

    * `exit` : Exits the app.